 After that, the path goes straight and then down.
 The last part is the climb on big rocks to reach the edge of the Trollveggen.

 On Top Of The Troll Wall

-I hike a lot of high mountains with viewpoints located at the edge, and I do not have fear of heights.
+I like to hike a lot of high mountains with viewpoints located at the edge, and I do not have a fear of heights.
 My trips often include Via Ferrata, or crossing hanging bridges.
-I confidently walked on Trolltunga and stood on one leg on Kjeragbolten.
-And yet, Troll Wall was probably the first place in Norway, when I felt my legs tingling while I was posing for photos on the edge.
+I confidently walked on Trolltunga via Ferrata and stood on one leg on Kjeragbolten.
+And yet, Troll Wall was probably the first place in Norway, where I felt my legs tingling while I was posing for photos on the edge.

 The Troll Wall overwhelms with its impressiveness.
 It’s like you step into a different world, the world of Trolls, and mighty mountains.
 An unforgettable place to visit.

 When to hike the Troll Wall in Norway?

 The general hiking season in Norway is in the summer.
 This is when, usually, the weather is at its best and there is less or no snow in the mountains.
 Also, the roads that are closed in Norway in winter, are open in the summer.

 However, this is Norway and in the mountains, the weather can be far away from the summery.
 In this post I describe what to pack for Norway in the summer, including the mountains, to be prepared for the changing weather, so give it a read.